Novartis/peax/README.md

 cp config.json.sample config.json
 ```

-The main part to adjust is `aes` and `datasets`.
-AE stands for autoencoder and
-is a list of autoencoder definitions, e.g., you could have multiple encoder for
+The main parts to adjust are `encoders` and `datasets`. `encoders` is a list of
-different datatypes.
-The required format for autoencoders is as follows:
+(auto)encoder definitions for different datatypes.
+The required format for `encoders` is as follows:

 | Field        | Description                                                                                                                                   | Defaults | Dtype |
 |--------------|-----------------------------------------------------------------------------------------------------------------------------------------------|----------|-------|